 Food & Shopping

-Parents should apply a mild mosquito repellent to children?s exposed skin after dark though bites are irritating and not dangerous.
+Parents should apply a mild mosquito repellent to childrens exposed skin after dark though bites are irritating and rather than dangerous.

 Popular Kids Attractions

 One of the cities best attractions is Sealife, an aquarium in Siam Paragon Mall.
 It features over 8,000 sea creatures including sharks and penguins.
 The best part is the glass tunnel where you can view sharks close up.
 If you?re brave enough you can even dive with sharks.
 There are several shows including penguin and sea-lion feeding.

 Bangkok for Kids / Museums

 Art in Paradise is an interactive 3D art museum where you can literally put yourself in the picture.
 Great fun for kids and adults and you can take some memorable crazy photos to remind you of your trip to Bangkok.
 Madame Tussauds features its famous waxwork collection of well-known characters as well as some cool interactive shows.
 Great for selfies with your idols.